bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 ## Azure hosting and services

-Please see Bicep file for infrastructure documentation.
+Please see Bicep templates at /infra for infrastructure documentation.

 1. Azure Container Apps (ACA)
     - Used to host the containerized frontend and backend applications